Bradford T. Kenney

 Kelly grew up in Saco, Maine, and graduated with a BA in Studio Art from the University of Maine, Orono.
-She is currently the president of the Maine alumnae chapter of her sorority and proudly serves as Secretary on the Board of Directors at the Saco Bay Center for Civic Engagement.
 During the last 10 years, Kelly has worked with several non-profits in fundraising and development.
 The chance for Kelly to combine her love of the arts and fundraising at the Ogunquit Playhouse is a dream come true!

 While not living the dream at the Playhouse, Kelly enjoys creating and teaching arts and craft classes throughout Southern Maine.
 Kelly and her husband Oliver enjoy living in Saco with their two fur-babies, Twinkie the Bulldog & Tig the Bull Terrier.

 Kelly Johnson is a community engagement professional, writer, fundraiser and public speaker.
 In 2012, she received from American University her MA in Public History, with a concentration in cultural and theater history in the United States.
 Prior to joining the Ogunquit Playhouse team, she served as the Director of Communications & Development at Opera House Arts in Stonington, Maine.